arnodel/golua/quotas.md

 called unconditionally.
 Of course it is important that the code in those methods consumes as little resources as possible.

+For details about the semantics see the [userdata.lua](runtime/lua/userdata.lua) test file

 ## How to implement the safe execution environment

 ### CPU limits